pgmccann/sql-novice-survey/_episodes/03-filter.md

 |622  |DR-1|1927-02-10|
 |844  |DR-1|1932-03-22|

+Note the single quotes around the string value we are matching against.
+SQLite also allows double quotes, but other database managers will only allow single quotes.

 The database manager executes this query in two stages.
 First,
 it checks at each row in the `Visited` table